paultran0920/youtube-share/README.md

 # App Introduction
-The YoutubeSharing is a simple application that allow the users share there interesting Youtube videos across platform.
-Once a user shared a new video, that video will be nofified to all online users of the platform.
+The YoutubeSharing is a simple application that allows users to share their interesting Youtube videos across the platform.
+Once a user shares a new video, that video will be nofified to all online users of the platform.

 # Prerequisites
 You need: